pschatzmann/ESP32-A2DP/README.md

 I spent a lot of time to provide a comprehensive and complete documentation.
 So please read the documentation first and check the issues and discussions before posting any new ones on Github.

-Open issues only for bugs and if it is not a bug, use a discussion: Provide enough information about the scenario, the hardware, your sketch and what exactly you are trying to do.
+Open issues only for bugs and if it is not a bug, use a discussion: Provide enough information about
+- the selected scenario/sketch
+- what exactly you are trying to do
+- your hardware
+- your software versions

+to enable others to understand and reproduce your issue.

 Finally above all __don't__ send me any e-mails or post questions on my personal website!